FoofooTheGuy/VidInjector9000/VidInjector9002-CLI/README.md

 <details>
 <summary>-extract_cia | -ec</summary>

 Extract parameters from a .cia to a directory which will contain the romfs directory, exefs directory, and .vi9p file.
-Note that \<output directory\> must be a complete path like "C:/dir/dir" and unnecessary files will not be extracted.
+Note that unnecessary files will not be extracted.

 Usage: